sebcat/http-stress-test/README.md

 is expected. foo.php might execute more code and perform more DB interaction server side that bar.php.
 Therefor, we limit our tests to one resource.

-The tests are performed over a wired network.
+The tests are performed over the Internet, no WiFi, against a server with no other significant traffic than the test traffic itself.

 The IO model is blocking, non-multiplexing within the concurrent processes.
 This is a common concurrency model for threaded applications running on e.g.,